 2.4 model selection

 To compare the goodness-of-fit of the models, rather than the conventional null hypothesis testing approach, The AICc, AIC and BIC were adopted as model selection criteria.
 In which several competing hypotheses are simultaneously confronted and among model selection criteria, AIC and AICc are generally favoured because it has its foundation in Kullback–Leibler information theory [AIC site(3)].
-Besides, the R-square value will also be listed in the supplementary Information session with other results as a consult.

 Results